 Dear Education Partner,

-We are so glad that you and your students are joining us for Safer Internet Day 2017 at the National Constitution Center!
+We are so glad that you and your students are joining us for Safer Internet Day 2018!
 Please take a few minutes to read through the following information about the event including suggestions for preparing for the day.
 We need your help to make Safer Internet Day a success!

 Background on Safer Internet Day

-When you arrive at the Constitution Center, a ConnectSafely representative will give each of your students a raffle ticket and “passport.”
+When you arrive at the event, a ConnectSafely representative will give each of your students a raffle ticket and “passport.”
 The passport looks like a bingo card with spaces for each Safer Internet Day exhibitor.
 Please encourage your students to visit and interact with each of our exhibitors, who have prepared short enrichment activities for the students.
 Representatives at each table will stamp the passports.
-Students who get their passport stamped by at least 4 exhibitors will receive a goody bag at the end of the event.
+Students who get their passport stamped by three exhibitors will receive a goody bag at the end of the event.

 We know that students and their parents sometimes feel they should dress more formally for important events, but we want all of our guests to feel comfortable.
 We suggest students dress as if it were a regular school day.